-Temporal trends in the age-specific amounts of fishing mortality on bigeye tuna are shown in Figure 4.6a.
+Temporal trends in the age-specific amounts of fishing mortality on bigeye tuna are shown in Figure 4.6a and uncertainty in recent estimates in Figure 4.6b.
 These trends reflect the distribution of fishing effort among the various fisheries that catch bigeye (see Section 2.2.2 and Figure 2.3) and changes in catchability.
 Changes in catchability are described in the following paragraphs.
 The trend in fishing mortality rate by time also shows that fishing mortality has increased greatly for young fish and only slightly for older fish since about 1993.
-An annual summary of the estimates of total fishing mortality is presented in Appendix E (Table E.1).
+An annual summary of the estimates of total fishing mortality is presented in Appendix E (Table C.1).

-For one of the main surface fisheries (Fisheries 5) there is a strong increasing trend in catchability in recent years (Figure 4.7), indicating that the effective effort (capacity) of the fleet is increasing.
-Also, catchability for the last two years for Fishery 8 and the last two quarters of fishery 9 are estimated to be very high.
-However, these time periods were given very little weight in the analysis (high standard deviation for the effort deviate penalty) due to the lack of CPUE data There has been little change in the catchability of bigeye tuna by the longline fleet (Figure 4.7, Fisheries 8 and 9, bold lines).
+For one of the main surface fisheries (Fishery 5), there is a strong increasing trend in catchability in recent years (Figure 4.7), indicating that the effective effort (capacity) of the fleet is increasing.
+There has been little change in the catchability of bigeye tuna by the longline fleet (Figure 4.7, Fisheries 8 and 9).
 This result is to be expected, given the effort data for these fisheries were standardized before they were incorporated into the stock assessment model (Section 2.2.2).